Dolores Michaels: Acting career

 Michaels' acting career lasted 10 years, from 1953 to 1963.
 Among her final appearances was the role of murderer Jo Sands in the 1962 Perry Mason episode "The Case of the Playboy Pugilist".
 She made her final appearance the following year on an episode of The Lloyd Bridges Show.

+Later life

-After John Duke, she started dating Argentine actor Alejandro Rey, whom she met on the set of Battle at Bloody Beach.
+After dating actor John Duke, Michaels started dating Argentine actor Alejandro Rey, whom she met on the set of Battle at Bloody Beach.
 She then started dating novelist-screenwriter Bernard Wolfe (1915–1985), who proposed to her in 1962, but she sent the engagement ring back to him with a note that read "I don't wanna."
 Michaels and Wolfe married in Los Angeles on June 1, 1964.
 The marriage was her second and his first.
 He was 48 and she was 31.
-The couple divorced in October 1969.

-Personal life

 She and Wolfe had twin daughters, Jordan and Miranda, born in Los Angeles on July 23, 1970.
+Most sources say they divorced in 1969, one says they remained married until Wolfe's death.

+Death

 Dolores Michaels Wolfe died at the age of 68 in West Hollywood, California of natural causes on September 25, 2001.